netgroup/Dreamer-Mantoo/README.md

 Getting Started
 ---------------------

+The simplest way to get started is to dowload the ready-to-go Virtual Machine available in the "Software Download" section of the OSHI home page: http://netgroup.uniroma2.it/OSHI/

+The ready-to-go VM includes a script to synchronize with the latest changes of all Github repositories.

-(We assume that you have git installed!)
+If you want to download all repositories in your machine, the instruction follow hereafter (we assume that you have git installed!)

 If you pass ```--recursive``` to the ```git clone``` command, it will automatically initialize and update each component (submodule) in the repository: